 I figured out pretty quickly that my students really needed scaffolded practice with the concept of topic versus main idea to understand what these terms really mean.

 - The topic is the subject of the text.
 It’s short and we can say it with just a word or simple phrase.
 It’s general.

 - The main idea is what the author wants you to know about the topic.
 It’s a complete sentence that includes a whole idea.
 It’s the big takeaway that you learned from reading.
 It’s more specific.

-They’d begin to see that they could probably tell someone the topic of a nonfiction text without having to read it.
+This helped them see that they could probably tell someone the topic of a nonfiction text without having to read it.
 Clues like the heading or title, pictures, and bold print give it away.
 But they couldn’t tell someone the main idea unless they actually read the text.

 You can also carry this idea over to writing workshop.
-Ask your students to all write about the same topic and then comparing their pieces to see how each writer came up with his/her own main idea about it.
+You can have your students all write about the same topic and then compare their pieces to see how each writer came up with a unique main idea about it.
 (P.S.
-I love using “The Important Book” by Margaret Wise Brown as a mentor text.)
+I love using The Important Book by Margaret Wise Brown as a mentor text.)

-Lots of differentiated practice with these terms was what really made the difference in my classroom.
-I hope you’ve found a few tips to help you reach those students who struggle with topic vs main idea!
-Leave me a note in the comments if you have other strategies that have worked in your classroom!
+Lots of explicit, differentiated practice with topic and main idea was what really made the difference in my classroom.
+I hope you’ve found a few tips to help you reach those students who struggle with this skill as you teach a nonfiction unit.
+Leave me a note in the comments if you have other strategies that you love!